Dominick Dunne: Final years and tribute

 In September 2008, Dunne disclosed that he was being treated for bladder cancer.
 At the time of his death, he was working on Too Much Money.
 On September 22, 2008, Dunne complained of intense pain, and was taken by ambulance to Valley Hospital.
 He died on August 26, 2009, at his home in Manhattan and was buried at Cove Cemetery, in the shadow of Gillette Castle in Hadlyme, Connecticut.

 On October 29, 2009 (what would have been Dunne's 84th birthday), many of his family and friends gathered at the Chateau Marmont to celebrate his life.
 Vanity Fair paid tribute to Dunne and his extensive contributions to the magazine in its November 2009 issue.

-Family
+Personal life

 Dunne was married to Ellen Beatriz Griffin from 1954 to 1965.
 He was the father of Alexander Dunne and the actors Griffin Dunne and Dominique Dunne, as well as two daughters who died in infancy.

-Dominique Dunne, most known for her role in the film Poltergeist, was strangled to death by her ex-boyfriend, John Sweeney, on November 4, 1982.
-Dominick Dunne covered Sweeney's trial for Vanity Fair, and alongside the rest of his family, expressed his outrage when Sweeney was acquitted of second-degree murder in favor of voluntary manslaughter.
+Although he was publicly closeted for most of his life, Dunne told The Times of London in February 2009: "I call myself a closeted bisexual celibate."
+His son Griffin corroborated this in 2010, after his father's death.
+Dunne also confirmed his sexuality in several private letters and journals.
+He donated these papers to the Dolph Briscoe Center for American History at the University of Texas at Austin, and Robert Hofler detailed them in his 2017 biography Money, Murder, and Dominick Dunne: A Life in Several Acts.

+In popular culture

+Dunne has been portrayed by several actors, including Robert Morse in The People v.
+O. J. Simpson: American Crime Story and Nathan Lane in Monsters: The Lyle and Erik Menendez Story.